MetaRepo675/MetaRepo/Readme.md

 ---

 2. Role-Focused
-DevOps engineer with 5+ years of experience in CI/CD, infrastructure as code, and cloud security.
+DevOps  with 5+ years of experience in CI/CD, infrastructure as code, and cloud security.
 Automating deployments with Terraform and AWS.
 Writing about system reliability on my blog.
 Let’s build resilient systems together.

 ---